uc-grringo/VACNet-BYPASS/README.md

    Basically all well known features are going to flag(red trust) and eventually lead to game ban
 2. Since we can't write to the game memory, you'd need overlay and make a regular esp As for now there are flags on creating overlay

+# Bypass 3.

+1. Decrypt all strings at runtime using XOR library for example